mattwarnerdev/GettingAndCleaningData/README.md

 [here]:https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ###Tidy Data:
-The resulting data table is tidy because it follows the rules we discussed in class:
+The data tables output by the run_analysis function are tidy because they follow the rules we covered in the class:
   * Raw Data: Here is a link to the [raw data].
     * After downloading and unzipping the raw data, no modifications are required except those performed by the run_analysis and loadData functions, both provided in the run_analysis.R file.
   * Tidy Data: